-Centre is considering Nagaland’s demand for removal of AFSPA from state, says CM Neiphiu Rio
+Centre is considering Nagaland’s demand to remove AFSPA from state, says CM Neiphiu Rio

 Rio expressed confidence that the families of those who were killed will get justice.
 “We are taking every measure to lessen the pain of the family members, who lost their near and dear ones, as well as of all those who suffered injuries,” he said.

-The chief minister noted that after the killings, the state Cabinet decided to take up the demand for the repeal of the AFSPA with the Centre.
+The chief minister noted that after the killings, the state Cabinet decided to take up the demand for the repeal of AFSPA with the Centre.

 On December 4, the Army’s 21 Para Special Force had opened fire at a pick-up van carrying coal miners from Tiru to Oting, killing six on board.
 They had apparently mistaken the group of workers for insurgents.